New Zealand government response to the COVID-19 pandemic: February 2021

 On 5 February, Immigration New Zealand confirmed that New Zealand's refugee resettlement programme, which had been suspended in 2020 as a result of the COVID-19 pandemic would resume.
 The Government plans to resettled 210 refugees by 30 June 2021, with refugees undergoing the mandatory two-week stay in managed isolation.

 On 8 February, the Government announced the launch of the Short-Term Absence Payment (STAP) initiative on 9 February, which allows self-isolating employees to receive a lump sum of NZ$350 from their employers if they are unable to work from home.

-On 10 February, the New Zealand Government formally authorised the Pfizer-BioNTech COVID-19 vaccine for use in New Zealand.
-The vaccine will be limited to people over the age of 16 years.
+On 10 February, the Government formally authorised the Pfizer-BioNTech COVID-19 vaccine for use in New Zealand.
+The vaccine will be limited to people over the age of 16.

-On 14 February, Ardern announced that Auckland would move into an Alert Level 3 lockdown from 11:59pm that night for a period of three days.
+On 14 February, Ardern announced that Auckland would move into an Alert Level 3 lockdown from 11:59 pm that night for a period of three days.
 The rest of New Zealand will move to Alert Level 2 for the same time period.
 The three-day lockdown is meant for the Government to get more information about a new community outbreak in Papatoetoe, South Auckland.
 Under Level 3, people are encouraged to stay at home and work remotely.
 Schools and daycare centers will be open to the children of essential workers.
 Public gatherings are limited to ten people and public venues are closed.
 In addition, travel restrictions have been imposed around Auckland.
 Under Level 2, gatherings are restricted to 100 people and travel to Auckland is restricted.
 That same day, anyone attending or working at Papatoetoe High School, which was attended by one of the community cases, was advised to seek a COVID-19 test.

 On 17 February, Jacinda Ardern announced that Auckland's lockdown level would end, and the alert level would be downgraded to Level 2 since testing suggested that it was a small chance of transmission.
 Meanwhile, the rest of the country would move down to Level 1.

 On 22 February, Ardern announced that Auckland would be downgraded to Level 1 at midnight.
 However, it will still be compulsory to wear face masks on public transportation throughout the country.

 On 28 February, the Government placed Auckland under an Alert Level 3 lockdown for the next seven days after the older sibling of a Papatoetoe High School casual plus contact tested positive for COVID-19.
 In addition, the rest of the country entered to Alert Level 2.